Salvinia molesta: Distribution

+Invasion

 The plant originated in southeast Brazil and was exported as part of the pet industry to be used in aquaria and garden ponds.
 From there, it escaped or was deliberately released into the wild.
 It may also have been brought in with fresh, iced fish.
 Once in a waterway, it can be spread by infested boats, which not only spread it to new areas, but also break up the plant, allowing it to propagate.
 It also is spread by waterfowl.
 S. molesta has been spread by contaminated aquatic plant stocks, boats, and other watercraft.
 The movement of water spreads S. molesta, and the sale and exchange of S. molesta materials increases chances of release to the environment.